olle/talk-query-response/README.md

 could have been implemented as a tightly coupled, chained set of synchronous service calls:

-> A User whishes to view a list of science fiction books through the
+> A user whishes to view a list of science fiction books through the
 > `Bookshelf` service, which needs to call the `Library` for the list.
 The
 > `Library` service aggregates all sci-fi books by calls to 2 configured
 > services: `Top-3` and `Asimov`.
 Only after both service calls return, can
-> the `Library` respond to the `Bookshelf` and the User is presented with
+> the `Library` respond to the `Bookshelf` and the user is presented with
 > a list of sci-fi books.

-In this type of system, not only are the calls aggregated in time, effectively forcing the user to wait until all calls return, but also to the availability and fault-tolerance of each service.
+In this type of system, not only are the calls aggregated in the total time, effectively forcing the user to wait until all calls return, but also to the availability of each service.
 This accumulates at the point of the user, making it highly probable that viewing the list of books will fail.

-_There are many ways to work towards better and more resilient solutions, with the synchronous solution as a starting point.
+_There are many ways to work towards better and more resilient solutions, also in the synchronous solution.
 I'm not trying to say that it is the wrong model.
-The point I'm trying to make, is the very different way of thinking that the Query/Response pattern forces us into from the start._
+The point I'm trying to make, is the very different way of thinking that the Query/Response pattern forces us into from the start.
+Availability, fallbacks, resilience and strict timeouts are called out as key-concepts._

 Specification
 -------------